-D. In addition, does your institution use applicants' test scores for academic advising?

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission June 1 Latest date by which SAT Subject Test scores must be received for fall-term admission N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Massachusetts law (Chap.
-766) prohibits us from requiring standardized test scores from a student with documented learning disabilities.

-G. Please indicate which n tests your institution uses for placement (e.g., state tests):
+D. In addition, does your institution use applicants' test scores for academic advising? □ Yes □ No E. Latest date by which SAT or ACT scores must be received for fall-term admission: ⇒Click or tap here to enter text.
+Latest date by which SAT Subject Test scores must be received for fall-term admission: ⇒Click or tap here to enter text.
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are nequired of some students): ⇒Click or tap here to enter text.
+G. Please indicate which tests your institution uses for placement (e.g., state tests): □ SAT □ ACT □ SAT Subject Tests □ AP □ CLEP □ Institutional Exam □ State Exam (specify): Click or tap here to enter text.

-SAT

-ACT

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam

-State Exam (specify)

-Freshman Profile
+C9-C12: Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2020, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+Percent and number of first-time, first-year (freshman) students enrolled in Fall 2020 who submitted national standardized (SAT/ACT) test scores.

+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.